In this segment of “Office Optional with Larry English,” Larry discusses the importance of good ergonomic environments for your remote work employees.

-The problem has only worsened since COVID-19 sent workers everywhere home for months.
-A 2020 survey found that 40 percent of employees developed new or worsened MSDs once they began working from home at the beginning of the pandemic.
-Insurance companies back this up, predicting a rise in disability claims this year, in part because employees are working under less-than-ideal conditions.
+The problem has only worsened when COVID-19 sent workers everywhere home for months.
+One survey found that 40 percent of employees developed new or worsened MSDs once they began working from home at the beginning of the pandemic.
+Insurance companies backed this up, predicting a rise in disability claims for 2021, in part because employees were working under less-than-ideal conditions.

 While research shows that remote workers are often more engaged and happier than their peers in less flexible arrangements, poor ergonomics can offset those gains.
 Away from well-lit, ergonomically designed offices with perks such as coffee machines and snacks, remote employees can feel decreased job satisfaction.
 Ensuring they have a good setup is key to combating this.